debarchito/configy/README.md

 # configy

-A simple (zero-dependency) file and folder syncing (local) utility (created specially to manage my .files and configuration in general).
+A simple (zero-dependency) file and directory syncing (local) utility (created specially to manage my .files and configuration in general).

 ## Build